oracle/pgql-lang/pages/pgql-1.1-spec.md

 ## Bind Variables

-In place of literals, one may specify bind variables (`?`) to create parameterized queries.
+In place of a literal, one may specify a bind variable (`?`).
+This allows for specifying parameterized queries.

 ```bash
 BindVariable ::= '?'